Community Dialogues

 January 2023 marked the launch of Community Dialogues, President Holmes-Sullivan’s signature initiative.
 This ongoing program is intended to make healthy, constructive dialogue a part of our identity as an institution, and the foundation of how we relate to each other in community in both informal and formal settings.

-To begin, 21 members of our community—faculty, staff, and students from all three of our campuses—were prepared by Essential Partners to facilitate meaningful dialogue across differences.
-Throughout the spring 2023 semester, practitioners will hold space inside and outside the classroom for us to learn and practice dialogue in both formal and informal settings in order to build our capacity to listen, speak, and learn with each other about topics central to our collective well-being, even when those topics are contentious.
+Since January of 2023, 71 members of our community—faculty, staff, and students from all three of our campuses— have been prepared by Essential Partners to facilitate meaningful dialogue across differences.
+Dialogues have been held in both formal and informal settings, inside and outside of the classroom, on a range of topics that matter to our community.
+The purpose of learning and practicing dialogue at LC is for all community members to build our capacity to listen, speak, and learn with each other about topics central to our collective well-being.

 The ultimate goal of this initiative is for our community to learn and practice dialogue in both formal and informal settings to build our capacity to listen, speak, and learn with each other about topics central to our collective wellbeing, even when those topics are contentious.